You are listening to the Sean Hannity Radio Show Podcast.

 Except if you submit false information in support of your application for a warrant.

-So apparently they use the anti-Trump dossier, which was purely fabricated to support the warrant.
+So apparently, they used the anti-Trump dossier, which was purely fabricated, to support the warrant.

-This is the Michael Steele dossier, just to remind people that talked about hookers at the Ritz peeing on a bed.
+This is the Michael Steele dossier, just to remind people that talked about hookers at the Writs peeing on a bed.

 Right.